-Around the corner, under corrugated metal roofs, produce was sprawled out.
+Around the corner, under corrugated metal roofs, If you are wondering why metal roofs, more on this right here.
 Chamomile flowers were in bundles and women sat on buckets shelling peas, surrounded in a pyramid of colors.

 One young shop worker, blinged out in t-shirt imprinted with a faux diamond necklace, flexed his biceps at me as I bought a bundle of spinach reminiscent of a pile of wilted weeds.
 While flashing a grin, he reported, “Spinach is very good for you.
 I eat it every day because it makes me VERY strong”.
 Yes, he looked just like the Latin American version of Popeye.